ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 building applications which need access to information about the transport internals for their own operation.

-The Message object must provide some method to retrieve an octet array containing application data, corresponding to a single message within the underlying Protocol Stack's framing.
+The Message Object must provide some method to retrieve an octet array containing application data, corresponding to a single message within the underlying Protocol Stack's framing.
 See {{receive-framing}} for handling framing in situations where the Protocol Stack provides octet-stream transport only.

-The Message object passed to Received is complete and atomic, unless one of the following conditions holds:
+The Message Object passed to Received is complete and atomic, unless one of the following conditions holds:

-* the underlying protocol stack supports message boundary preservation, and the size of the Message is larger than the buffers available for a single message;
+* the underlying Protocol Stack supports message boundary preservation, and the size of the Message is larger than the buffers available for a single message;
-* the underlying protocol stack does not support message boundary preservation, and the deframer (see {{receive-framing}}) cannot determine the end of the message using the buffer space it has available; or
+* the underlying Protocol Stack does not support message boundary preservation, and the deframer (see {{receive-framing}}) cannot determine the end of the message using the buffer space it has available; or
-* the underlying protocol stack does not support message boundary preservation, and no deframer was supplied by the application
+* the underlying Protocol Stack does not support message boundary preservation, and no deframer was supplied by the application

-The Message object passed to Received will indicate one of the following:
+The Message Object passed to Received will indicate one of the following:

 1. this is a complete message;
-2. this is a partial message containing a section of a message with a known message boundary (made partial for local buffering reasons, either by the underlying protocol stack or the deframer).
-In this case, the Message object passed to Received may contain the byte offset of the data in the partial Message within the full Message, an indication whether this is the last (highest-offset) partial Message in the full Message, and an optional reference to the full Message it belongs to; or
+2. this is a partial message containing a section of a message with a known message boundary (made partial for local buffering reasons, either by the underlying Protocol Stack or the deframer).
+In this case, the Message Object passed to Received may contain the byte offset of the data in the partial Message within the full Message, an indication whether this is the last (highest-offset) partial Message in the full Message, and an optional reference to the full Message it belongs to; or
 3. this is a partial message containing data with no definite message boundary, i.e. the only known message boundary is given by termination of the Connection

-Note that in the absence of message boundary preservation and without deframing, the entire connection is represented as one large message of indeterminate length.
+Note that in the absence of message boundary preservation and without deframing, the entire Connection is represented as one large message of indeterminate length.

 ~~~